 Sensitivity assessment.
-As this is a very to extremely sheltered biotope a further decrease in wave exposure is unlikely.
-An increase in wave action is likely to adversely affect Ascophyllum nodosum cover.
-Although Connor et al. (2004) note that an increase in wave exposure to 'sheltered' could result in a denser Ascophyllum canopy (similar to Asc.FS), the biotope would probably be lost if wave exposure increased from e.g. sheltered to moderately exposed.
+As this is an extremely sheltered biotope a further decrease in wave exposure is unlikely.
+An increase in wave action is likely to adversely affect fucoid cover, especially of Ascophyllum nodosum.
+The biotope would probably be lost if wave exposure increased from e.g. sheltered to moderately exposed.
 It is difficult to qualify a 3-5% change in significant wave height in terms of wave exposure, but the biotope is likely to have at least a 'Medium' resistance to an increase in wave exposure.
 Therefore, as resilience is probably 'Medium', sensitivity is also assessed as 'Medium'.